NathanBresette/MeLSI/README.md

 4. **Gradient Optimization**: Learns optimal weights for each feature subset using gradient descent
 5. **Ensemble Averaging**: Combines 30 weak learners, weighting better performers more heavily
 6. **Robust Distance Calculation**: Ensures numerical stability with eigenvalue decomposition
-7. **Permutation Testing**: Validates significance using null distributions from permuted data (75 permutations for reliable p-values)
+7. **Permutation Testing**: Validates significance using null distributions from permuted data (200 permutations for reliable p-values)

 ### Performance Results

 Instead of using the same distance formula for every study, MeLSI learns what matters most for **your specific data**, resulting in:

-- ✅ **Perfect Type I Error Control** - No false positives on null data
+- ✅ **Proper Type I Error Control** - No false positives on null data (p = 0.607 and 0.224)
-- ✅ **Appropriate Statistical Power** - Detects real signals when they exist
+- ✅ **Competitive Statistical Power** - Context-dependent performance with interpretable feature weights
-- ✅ **Computational Efficiency** - Pre-filtering provides 28.7% speedup
+- ✅ **Biological Interpretability** - Feature importance weights reveal which taxa drive group differences
-- ✅ **Robust Validation** - Rigorous permutation testing ensures reliability
+- ✅ **Real-World Validation** - 9.1% improvement on Atlas1006, significant detection on DietSwap where traditional methods were marginal

 ## Requirements